 - Sellers maintain liability and responsibility for employees that are no longer part of their team.

 - Sellers must divert internal resources to the buyer's employees.
 Hard costs vary between transactions, but "soft costs" like administrative burdens compound quickly.

-- The agreement creates accounting challenges, among other complications, which does not end in a “clean break.”
-Accounting challenges include employees’ compensation, benefits, and other essentials that are not carried on the seller’s records as expenses since they are not the end employer.
-Undocumented expenses misalign department budgets and cause accounting reporting issues, as the seller’s records are not set up to recognize these revenues and expenses.
+- The agreement creates accounting challenges, among other complications, which do not end in a "clean break."
+Accounting challenges include employees' compensation, benefits, and other essentials that are not carried on the seller's records as expenses since they are not the end employer.
+Undocumented expenses misalign department budgets and cause accounting reporting issues, as the seller's records are not set up to recognize these revenues and expenses.